Proof of the cosmic no-hair conjecture in the T^3-Gowdy symmetric Einstein-Vlasov setting: Energy estimates for the distribution function

 where $|\b_{1}|+l_{1}\geq 1$.
 The contribution to (\ref{eq:inhocont}) from (\ref{eq:alldhf}) can be written

 Integrating partially with respect to $v^{i}$ and keeping in mind that the $L^{i}$ are given by (\ref{eq:Lodef})--(\ref{eq:Lthdef}), we conclude that this expression can be estimated by

+where we have used Lemma~\ref{lemma:indhcon} and Corollary~\ref{cor:tderbet}.
 Let us now consider the contribution arising from terms of the form (\ref{eq:nalldhf}).
 It is natural to divide these terms into two different categories.
 Either $\b_{1}=0$, or $\b_{1}\neq 0$.
 In case $\b_{1}=0$, the expression (\ref{eq:nalldhf}) can be estimated by

 In case $\b_{1}\neq 0$, the expression (\ref{eq:nalldhf}) can be estimated by